harness/developer-hub/docs/platform/2_Delegates/secure-delegates/trust-store-override-for-delegates.md

 Harness Delegates perform most Harness tasks.
 Delegates make outbound TLS/SSL connections to the Harness SaaS platform to obtain these task assignments.
 The TLS/SSL connection from the delegate to Harness requires a trusted certificate.

 Harness Delegate ships with a Java Runtime Environment (JRE) that includes a default trusted certificate in its [truststore](https://docs.oracle.com/cd/E19830-01/819-4712/ablqw/index.html) (located at `/etc/pki/java/cacerts`).
-This truststore uses multiple trusted certificates, however, you might want to limit them to conform to your company's security protocols.
+This truststore uses multiple trusted certificates.
+You can limit the number you use based on your company security protocols.

 Harness' only requirement is that the JRE truststore includes the certificate delegates use to trust Harness (app.harness.io).